newinteger/pricemodel/README.md

 ### Code Overview

-The code is structured as follows:
+The code in `model.ipynb` is structured as follows:

 - **testcalc**: This function calculates the total cost based on an initial token price and a required token amount.
 It simulates the process of purchasing tokens, considering the available liquidity and the increasing token price.